 Teachers' depressive symptoms are from the short form of the Center for Epidemiological Studies Depression (CES-D) Scale (Ross et al. 1983).
 Teachers reported how often each item in a list of 12 statements applied to them in the past week using a 4-point scale: (1) rarely or never, (2) some or a little, (3) occasionally or moderately, and (4) most or all of the time.
 Responses of rarely or never are recoded as 0; some or a little are recoded as 1; occasionally or moderately are recoded as 2; and most or all of the time are recoded as 3.
 We sum the recoded numbers for a possible range of 0 to 36.
-Total depressive symptoms (5 to 9), moderate depressive symptoms (10 to 14), and severe depressive symptoms (15 and above).
+Total depressive symptoms scores are categorized as no to few depressive symptoms (0 to 4), mild depressive symptoms (5 to 9), moderate depressive symptoms (10 to 14), and severe depressive symptoms (15 and above).
 The CES-D is a screening tool, not a diagnostic tool, but scores have been correlated with clinical diagnosis (Radloff 1977).